Great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 That's why it's important to people.

-I mean, you could solve this problem very easily with one bathroom with one toilet and a door that locks.
+I mean, you could solve this problem very easily with one bathroom, with one toilet and a door that locks.

 It's that simple.

-One bathroom, anybody can go into it one at a time.
+Anybody can go into it one at a time.

-The sign On the door says toilet or bathroom.
+The sign on the door says toilet or bathroom.

 It doesn't say men, doesn't say women.